Ubuntu-Solutions-Engineering/openstack-installer/docs/single-installer.guide.rst

 When the bootstrapping has finished it will immediately load the status screen.
-From there you can see the nodes listed along with the deployed charms necessary to start your private openstack cloud.
+From there you can see the nodes listed along with the deployed charms necessary to start your private OpenStack cloud.

 Adding additional compute nodes, block storage, object storage, and controllers can be done by pressing `A` and making the selection on the dialog box.

-Finally, once those nodes are displayed and the charms deployed the horizon dashboard will be available to you for managing your openstack cloud.
+Finally, once those nodes are displayed and the charms deployed the horizon dashboard will be available to you for managing your OpenStack cloud.

 Logging into Horizon (Openstack Dashboard)